Daily spending wallet

 See it in action #

-Here’s a prototype of the daily spending wallet, which will outline a few of the paths a user could take through this app.
-The prototype is still under construction, but it will be comprised of the screens found in the following chapters.
-You can track the progress of the prototype here.
+Below is a prototype of the daily spending wallet, which outlines a few of the paths a user could take through this app.
+Click through to get a sense of the actual end-user experience.

 Alternate Options #